notro/gud-pico/README.md

 ```

-The default VID:PID won't be supported in the host driver before Linux v5.15 is out.
+The default VID:PID won't be supported in the host driver before Linux v5.15 is out (it's present in the rPi 5.10 backport).
 Can be changed in `libraries/gud_pico/tusb_config.h`.

-TODO:
-- See if it's possible to use unlz4.
-It works with the test image in ```modetest``` but hangs when flipping ```modetest -v```.
-Decompression doesn't seem to be a bottleneck, so maybe drop this?